-Your spleen is a small, soft, oval-shaped abdominal organ sitting underneath your left rib cage, just behind and above your stomach.
+Your spleen is a small, soft, oval-shaped abdominal organ sitting underneath your left rib cage, just behind and above your stomach1.
+In adults, a normal spleen is between two and a half to seven ounces in weight and about the size of a fist2.

 Treatment usually depends on the suspected cause.
-Diagnosis often involves a series of tests, including Magnetic Resonance Imaging (MRI) of the spleen.
+Diagnosis often involves a series of tests, including Magnetic Resonance Imaging (MRI) of the spleen4.

 What Is an MRI of the Spleen?